Fsu0413/openssl-externalCMake/readme.md

 ## Why another CMake project?

 There are currently some CMake project for OpenSSL on GitHub.
-But I don't think either of them is a full-featured makefile generator.
+But I don't think either of them is a full-featured Makefile generator.

 The woes I spotted were: